-This policy aims to establish the responsibilities, controls, authorisations, and procedures for the accurate and timely payment of invoices and cheque requisitions processed by Accounts Payable.
+This policy establishes the responsibilities, controls, authorisations, and procedures for the accurate and timely payment of invoices and cheque requisitions processed by Accounts Payable.

 This policy applies to Isla & Co employees involved in the accounts payable process and stock ordering.